 If you have only ever had the packaged applesauce that comes in those little plastic containers with foil tops, you are seriously missing out.
 Homemade is the only way to go.
-And this Pressure Cooker Apple Pie Applesauce will give you all of the warm fuzzies of Fall, in a bowl.
+And this Instant Pot Apple Pie Applesauce will give you all of the warm fuzzies of Fall, in a bowl.

 I've had it on my agenda to use my instant pot for more than just bone broth for, oh, about two years.
 My instant pot wreaks of bone broth so strongly that I can't get rid of the smell for the life of me.
 I think I may have to get a second one and designate one as the bone broth maker.